wmacmill/elmschool/wp-content/plugins/redirection/readme.txt

 * Full WordPress 3.5+ compatability!
 Note that this contains database changes so please backup your data.

 == Changelog ==

+= 2.4.1 =
+* Fix error for people with an unknown module in a group

+= 2.4 =
+* Reworked modules now no longer stored in database
+* Nginx module (experimental)
+* View .htaccess/Nginx inline
+* Beginnings of some unit tests!
+* Fix DB creation on activation, props syntax53
+* Updated Japanese locale, props to Naoko
+* Remove deprecated like escaping

 = 2.3.16 =
 * Fix export options not showing for some people